What Is Product Taxonomy

 Building efficient taxonomy in retail takes time and creates a lot of challenges: handling massive amounts of product information, gathering product information from different content providers and integrating with them, adapting numerous data exchange standards, and aligning with the requirements of various retailers.

 Gepard helps you to automate your eCommerce taxonomy and adapt it for different specific retailers.
-Your already modified product information will be automatically pushed and delivered to various sales platforms.
+Your already modified product information will be automatically pushed and delivered to various sales platforms, check out some of our taxonomy management capabilities here.

 Master Your Product Taxonomy With Gepard